 President and CEO, GIA

-Founder & Creative Director
+Founder and Editorial Director

 Jewelers of America

+Susan M. Jacques became GIA’s president and CEO in January 2014.
+She received her GIA Graduate Gemmologist diploma in 1980 and is a Fellow of the Gemological Association of Great Britain.
+Early in her career, Jacques joined Borsheim’s Fine Jewelry and Gifts in Omaha, Nebraska.
 Jacques was appointed president and CEO in 1994 by Warren Buffett, chairman of Berkshire Hathaway, Inc., which had acquired Borsheim’s in 1989.
-She is active in several trade organizations, and has served on the boards of Creighton University, Jewelers of America, Jewelers Vigilance Committee and Jewelers for Children.
+She is active in several trade organisations, is a board member of the Jewelers Vigilance Committee and has served on the boards of Creighton University, Jewelers of America and Jewelers for Children.
 She joined the GIA Board of Governors in 1996 and was chair from 2008 until 2014.

 A third-generation member of the jewelry industry, Kathryn Kimmel has acquired a broad range of experience from retail management, to marketing and branding for a jewelry manufacturer.

 During her more than 27-year tenure at GIA, she has played a key role in shaping the Institute’s activities, philosophy and development, in addition to establishing its marketing policies and objectives.
 As co-founder of GIA’s Jewelry Careers Fair, she is responsible for its creation and development as the industry’s pre-eminent annual recruitment event.
 She currently oversees all domestic and international marketing, public relations, communications and outreach efforts for GIA.

 A firm believer in service to the community and the industry, Kimmel has also contributed much of her free time and energy to many industry organisations.